-In July 2016, the UK Supreme Court delivered this devastating indictment of the Scottish Government in a ruling striking down its controversial named person policy:
+In July 2016, the UK Supreme Court delivered a devastating indictment of the Scottish Government in a ruling striking down its controversial named person policy:

 “The first thing that a totalitarian regime tries to do is to get at the children, to distance them from the subversive, varied influences of their families, and indoctrinate them in their rulers’ view of the world.
 Within limits, families must be left to bring up their children in their own way.”